 Part 1 of 2: the equipment cost

-The downside of SimpliSafe’s contract-free model is that you have to buy all your equipment up front.
-Even so, you’ll pay much less for SimpliSafe equipment than you would for most other providers.
-For example, SimpliSafe’s Perimeter Defense equipment package costs $534.83 for 18 pieces of equipment.
-That same amount of money will buy you much less equipment from a provider like Vivint.
+For example, SimpliSafe’s Haven equipment package costs $489 for 14 pieces of equipment.
+That same amount of money will buy you much less equipment from a big-name provider like Vivint.

 - 1 base station